Shocking AI Stories

 The Con: AI Voices That Stole Fortunes

-A Southeast Asian syndicate cloned a Hong Kong CEO’s voice using ElevenLabs, tricking a CFO into wiring $499,000 in a 15-minute call.
+A Southeast Asian syndicate cloned a Hong Kong CEO’s voice using ElevenLabs, tricking a CFO into wiring $499,000 in a 15-minute identify.
 By mid-2025, the FBI reported 1,800 such scams, netting $200 million.

 Broader Threat: Everyday Fraud Epidemic